Our Roots are in Corn

 Generations of success, hard work, and innovation

-Dick Funk was a third generation to the Edward J. Funk & Sons family business.
-After working for years with his brothers, Dick decided to venture out on his own.
-He knew he was a great salesman but worried about the other aspects of beginning a new seed business.
-With the love and encouragement of his wife, Elaina, they began New Horizon Seeds in the fall of 1979.
+Third generation to the Edward J. Funk & Sons family business, Dick worked at the Kentland corporate office.
+It was after working for years with his brothers, that Dick decided to venture out on his own.
+At that time, Dick and Elaina had four young sons under the age of 8 years old.
+Alongside his partner and wife, Elaina, they began New Horizon Seeds in the fall of 1979.

 He became locally known as “The Corn Guy”.
 As Dick and Elaina’s children became older, Elaina’s warm and welcoming presence in the office and business community grew until she passed away in March 2004.
 Most recently, Dick’s son, Benjamin was named CEO, and though Dick is spending less time in the office, he continues selling corn, spending time with his family and friends, gardening, and traveling.